Fawley Refinery: Oil terminal

 The refinery can handle VLCCs up to 244,000 tonnes displacement, with a length overall up to 368 m It has nine berths, 5 oceangoing berths with depths from 10.2 m to 14.9 m, and 4 for coastal vessels with depths in the 5-6 m range.

-A fleet of three tugs, Tenax, Phenix and Atlas operated by Solent Towage, is based at the terminal.
+A fleet of three tugs, Tenax, Phenix and Apex operated by Solent Towage, is based at the terminal.
 They are designed specifically for oil terminal duties with fire fighting capabilities, rescue equipment and oil spill boom equipment.

 Other facilities

 In addition to the Esso refinery and chemicals plant, several associated industrial facilities were built in the Fawley area.
 These were attracted to the Esso facility either as a provider of feedstock or to provide services to other plants.
 The facilities built in the post-war period were as follows.